NitinYadav1511/Image-Data-Generation/README.md

 - Thanks to all contributors who have helped with this project.
 - Special thanks to the developers of Pillow and NumPy libraries.
+- Gratitude to IIT Bombay for spearheading the initiative on OCR models for Indic Languages.